hartwigmedical/actin/algo/README.md

-HAS_KNOWN_HEPATITIS_C_INFECTION | Prior other conditions > configured doid should be equal or be a child of DOID 1883 HAS_KNOWN_HIV_INFECTION | Prior other conditions > configured doid should be equal or be a child of DOID 526 HAS_KNOWN_CYTOMEGALOVIRUS_INFECTION |  Prior other conditions > configured doid should be equal or be a child of DOID 0080827 HAS_CURRENT_COVID_19_INFECTION | T.B.D.
+HAS_KNOWN_HEPATITIS_C_INFECTION | Prior other conditions > configured doid should be equal or be a child of DOID 1883 HAS_KNOWN_HIV_INFECTION | Prior other conditions > configured doid should be equal or be a child of DOID 526 HAS_KNOWN_CYTOMEGALOVIRUS_INFECTION |  Prior other conditions > configured doid should be equal or be a child of DOID 0080827 HAS_KNOWN_TUBERCOLOSIS_INFECTION | Prior other conditions > configured doid should be equal or be a child of DOID 399 HAS_CURRENT_COVID_19_INFECTION | T.B.D.
 ADHERENCE_TO_PROTOCOL_REGARDING_ ATTENUATED_VACCINE_USE | > won't be evaluated.